 Once you have master riding the previous boards, there’s only one type left that’ll fulfill your needs on the good surf.
 The black belt in surfing.

 Shortboard enables you to ride those beautiful, powerful waves provided by heavy swells.
-Those boards have the least amount volume in them to dive smoothly under the waves and narrow design to allow sharp turns.
+Those boards have the least amount volume in them to dive smoothly under the waves and a narrow design to allow sharp turns.
 Due to the narrow design, a shortboard can be surfed on steep, fast, and hollow waves.
 They are very maneuverable!

 The shortboard is built for performance where there’s no more to give or take.
 To know if the board is perfect for you, it must be about your height and float enough.
 How much is enough volume on a shortboard?